 We ask to meet various groups at approval visits, to triangulate the information that we have been given in your documentary submission.
-Through the approval process, we will inform you of our agenda requirements specific to your assessment, and to work for all groups that may be present.
+Through the approval process, we will work with you to put together an agenda specific to your assessment, and to work for all groups that may be present.
 Normally, we ask to meet the following groups:

 - Learners, potential learners, or learners from a similar programme